-How Long Does a Car Accident Claim Take in Florida?
+How Long Does a Car Accident Settlement Take in Florida?

 Car accident settlements tend to take one to two years after the filing of a lawsuit.
 However, some cases settle sooner while others take longer.
-For instance, a simple case with a lower value may settle within a few months after brief negotiations with the insurance company.
+For instance, a simple case with minor injuries and a lower value may settle within a few months after brief negotiations with other driver and the insurance company.

 On the other side of the spectrum, a complex case worth a vast amount of money may settle on the eve of the trial after several years of litigation.
 Alternatively, the case may settle in the appeals process, which adds several years to the litigation.